 Social media for customer care is the future of business-customer interactions.
 It plays a vital role in customer service strategy and results in brand success, followed by loyalty and advocacy.
 With the right planning and execution of the strategy, your digital community can reach a higher level.

 Here are the key takeaways for building a great social media customer service strategy:

 - Reply to social comments promptly

 - Measure and monitor customer service via social media tools

-- Maintain your social tone for a social audience
+- Maintain your social tone for the social audience

-- Respond to both positive as well as negative comments
+- Respond to both positive and negative comments